 Subsequent visits will consist of your doctor checking your baby’s heart rate, continuing to measure vital signs and urine, as well as measuring the fundal height of your uterus to ensure your baby is growing as expected.
 You will also be checked for gestational diabetes around week 28 and will have the option to partake in genetic testing if so desired around week 12.

-The rest of your OB appointments will consist mainly of your doctor scanning your belly with a doppler machine to check the baby’s heart rate and him or her feeling around on top of your belly to check your uterus and baby.
+The rest of your OB appointments will consist mainly of your doctor scanning your belly with a Doppler machine to check the baby’s heart rate and him or her feeling around on top of your belly to check your uterus and baby.

 At these appointments, you will only have to raise your shirt enough to expose your belly and may have to slightly lower your pants.